What is ad testing?

-No matter how much money you throw at your advertising campaign, which celebrity endorses your product, or how many Hollywood-style special effects it includes, if it doesn’t reach and influence your target audience, it’s wasted ad spend.
+No matter how much money you throw at your advertising campaign, which celebrity endorses your product, or how many expensive special effects it includes, if it doesn’t resonate with, and influence your target audience, it’s wasted ad spend.

-How do you test an ad?
+How do you test advertising effectiveness?

 - Take a pre-selected segment of your audience that represents the target group for your campaign, such as people in a particular age group, those in specific job roles, or a combination of your preferred criteria.